Uplink-Downlink Duality Between Multiple-Access and Broadcast Channels with Compressing Relays: Application of Duality

 \subsection{Numerical Example}

 As a numerical example demonstrating the algorithm of using uplink-downlink duality to solve the broadcast relay channel problem, we consider a network with $M=3$ relays and $K=3$ users, where the wireless channels between these relays and users are generated based on the independent and identically distributed Rayleigh fading model with zero mean and unit variance, and the fronthaul capacities between all the relays and the CP are set to be $3$ bps.
 Moreover, the noise powers at the relays in the uplink and at the users in the downlink are set to be $\sigma^2=1$.
 The rate targets for all the users are assumed to be identical.
 Under the above setup, Fig.~\ref{simulation} shows the optimal values of the uplink (UL) problem (\ref{eqn:problem uplink case I}) and the downlink (DL) problem (\ref{eqn:problem downlink case I}) under independent compression (IN), and respectively the UL problem (\ref{eqn:problem uplink Case III}) and the DL problem (\ref{eqn:problem downlink Case III}) under the Wyner-Ziv (WZ) and multivariate (MV) compression, as functions of the user rate target, for both the cases of treating interference as noise (TIN) and linear encoding (LIN), respectively.
 In addition, the corresponding curves for the cases of successive interference cancellation (SIC) in the uplink or dirty-paper coding (DPC) in the downlink are also plotted.
 The numerical values are obtained under the optimal beamforming vectors computed based on the multiple-access relay channel; the same beamformers are also optimal for the broadcast relay channel.
-Under these fixed beamformers, the numerical results also show that for both the cases of independent compression and Wyner-Ziv/multivariate compression, at the same rate targets, the minimum sum power in the broadcast relay channel is the same as that in the multiple-access relay channel.
-This validates the results in Sections \ref{sec 1} to \ref{sec 4}.
-Further, it is observed that the minimum sum power under the Wyner-Ziv and multivariate compression is smaller than that under the independent compression, especially when the user rate target is high.
+Under these fixed beamformers, the numerical results show that for both the cases of independent compression and Wyner-Ziv/multivariate compression, at the same feasible rate targets, the minimum sum power in the broadcast relay channel is the same as that in the multiple-access relay channel.
+Moreover, as a consequence of this duality relationship, the ranges of the feasible rate targets are also the same for the broadcast relay channel and the multiple-access relay channel, under various encoding/decoding and compression/decompression strategies.
+For example, under the case of linear encoding/decoding and independent compression/decompression, if the common rate target is beyond about $2.4$ bps, the sum power minimization problem becomes infeasible in both the uplink and the downlink.
+It is worth noting that the minimum sum power under the Wyner-Ziv and multivariate compression is smaller than that under the independent compression, especially when the user rate target is high.
 This is because the Wyner-Ziv compression can utilize the fronthaul more efficiently by using the decompressed signals as side information, while the multivariate compression can reduce the interference caused by compression as seen by the users.
 Finally, successive decoding and dirty-paper coding have significant benefit as compared to treating interference as noise and linear precoding, respectively.